-Just over a year ago I wrote a post about stacking the SharePoint 2013 Suite Bar on top of the Ribbon, thus collapsing down the needed real estate for the top area of your SharePoint site.
-I was asked this week if it was possible to do it for SharePoint Online / Office 365.
-As with SharePoint 2013 on-premises, you can accomplish this with CSS – it just takes a few more lines of code to pull it off.
-Continue reading Stack the SharePoint Suite Bar on top of Ribbon – SharePoint Online / Office 365
+I had a great question from a student last week… how can you stack the SharePoint 2013 Suite Bar on top of the Ribbon, thus collapsing down the needed real estate for the top area of your SharePoint site.
+You can accomplish this with a few lines of CSS.
+Continue reading Stack the SharePoint 2013 Suite Bar on top of Ribbon